-The Local Governing Committee (LGC) of Forest of Galtres Primary School has a duty to ensure arrangements are in place to support pupils with medical conditions.
+The Local Governing Committee (LGC) of School / Academy has a duty to ensure arrangements are in place to support pupils with medical conditions.
 The aim of this policy is to ensure that all pupils with medical conditions, in terms of both physical and mental health, receive appropriate support to allow them to play a full and active role in school life, remain healthy, have full access to education (including school trips and PE), and achieve their academic potential.

-Forest of Galtres Primary School believes it is important that parents/carers of pupils with medical conditions feel confident that the school provides effective support for their children's medical conditions, and that pupils feel safe in the school environment.
+Hope Sentamu Learning Trust believes it is important that parents/carers of pupils with medical conditions feel confident that the school provides effective support for their children's medical conditions, and that pupils feel safe in the school environment.
 Hope Sentamu Learning Trust (HSLT) is committed to a safe, welcoming and inclusive learning environment, in which all our pupils are happy, can flourish and will thrive, to live life in all its fullness.
 Every child is revered and respected as a member of our community.